What is sustainability?

 We choose sustainable cotton insulation, instead of foam.
 Before deciding to launch our nationwide shipping service, we tested various insulation materials to be sure we could continue to deliver fresh, never-frozen products, without using foam boxes.
 Our insulation liners are made from recycled cotton, that will biodegrade in landfills after about a year.

-All of our products are made and/or packed in Iceland.
+All of our core products are made and/or packed in Iceland.
 Preserving Iceland's industry, and keeping their economy growing.
 We won't ever take this from Iceland.

 They just happen to have the best seafood and the best sustainable practices.